105 10th St., Columbus, Georgia. County/parish: Muscogee.

 1 contributing building.

 The Springer Opera House is a historic theater at 103 Tenth Street in Downtown Columbus, Georgia, United States.
-First opened February 21, 1871, the theater was named the State Theatre of Georgia by Governor Jimmy Carter for its 100th anniversary season and made permanent by the 1992 Georgia State Legislature.
+First opened February 21, 1871, the theater was named the State Theatre of Georgia by Governor Jimmy Carter for its 100th anniversary season, a designation made permanent in 1992 by the [Georgia General Assembly].
 In its early days, the Springer hosted legendary performers such as Edwin Booth, Lily Langtry, Oscar Wilde, Will Rogers, Ethel Barrymore, Agnes de Mille and John Philip Sousa.
 The building was added to the National Register of Historic Places in 1970 and named a National Historic Landmark in 1978.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/93209140